 Bar is a port town located in Montenegro's southern part.
-The small town has population around 17,700 ((municipality 42,000).
+The small town has a population of around 17,700 (municipality 42,000).

-- "Bar" is the shortened form of "Antivari", which is derived from the location of the town across Adriatic Sea from Bari Italy.
+"Bar" is the shortened form of "Antivari", which is derived from the location of the town across the Adriatic Sea from Bari Italy.

 Port Bar cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bar, Montenegro.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.